 Philip W. Wirtz

-Philip Wirtz is a professor of decision sciences and psychology at the George Washington University School of Business (GWSB).
-An expert on the analysis of complex human and socio-political structures using advanced multivariate techniques, he also teaches GWSB’s core Ph.D courses in statistics.
+Philip Wirtz is a professor of decision sciences and of psychological and brain sciences at the George Washington University School of Business.
+An expert on the analysis of complex human and socio-political structures using advanced multivariate techniques, he also teaches GWSB’s core Ph.D. courses in statistics.

 Wirtz has been a member of the GWSB faculty for 28 years.
 He also served as a visiting professor at Brown University and as a statistical advisor to numerous government and private sector organizations.
 He is co-creator of Adolescent Drinking Inventory (an instrument for identifying youth who are at a long-term risk for alcohol programs) and is the widely cited author of numerous journal articles and book chapters on complex statistical methodology.